Unboxed-Software/solana-course/content/transfer-hook.md

     );
   });

-  // Create the two token accounts for the transfer-hook enabled mint
-  // Fund the sender token account with 100 tokens it('Creates Token Accounts and Mint The NFT', async () => {
+  it('Creates Token Accounts and Mint The NFT', async () => {
     // 1 NFT
     const amount = 1;